-c.
-Evacuation Option #3: City-Assisted Evacuation (CAE) should be your last resort.
+- c.
+Evacuation Option #3: Pre-existing social support systems!
+If you do not have your own car or have a friend that is evacuating, consider reaching out to any social support systems you are already a part of (your soccer team, mutual aid groups, reading club, churches).
+There may be other members of the group evacuating who have space. - d.
+Evacuation Option #4: City-Assisted Evacuation (CAE) should be your last resort.
 This section references resources potentially provided by the City of New Orleans.
-While we are happy to share what we've learned over the years about the realities of evacuation and information that has been shared with us, we are not affiliated with and do not receive any funding from or have any obligation to the City of New Orleans or NOLA Ready.
+While we coordinate efforts when possible and are happy to share what we've learned over the years about the realities of evacuation and information that has been shared with us, we are not affiliated with and do not receive any funding from or have any obligation to the City of New Orleans or NOLA Ready.

 If you don't have your own vehicle and can't find a friend or family member who is evacuating, your final option will be to participate in the City-Assisted Evacuation program if it is available at the time.
-A couple things to note about CAE:
+A few things to note about CAE:

 - i.
 This program will only be activated if a mandatory evacuation order is issued by local officials.
-Because of the quickly evolving nature of hurricanes due to climate change, it's becoming less and less likely that the timing necessary to facilitate this program will exist.
+Because of the quickly evolving nature of hurricanes due to the climate crisis, it's becoming less and less likely that the timing necessary to facilitate this program will exist.
 Please do not rely on City-Assisted Evacuation, which may or may not be available. - ii.
 If activated, this program will bring you to a state run shelter.
 They may not be able to tell you what city you'll be arriving in.
 They may not be able to verify whether you will be sheltering in a large shared area or individual rooms.
 It will likely be unclear whether translation services are available or whether the facilities will be gendered and policed.
-If you have trauma with the sheltering system or a variety of other experiences that may make this exceedingly difficult, we very strongly encourage you to err on the side of caution and to find another means of evacuation. - iii.
+If you have trauma with the sheltering system or a variety of other experiences that may make this exceedingly difficult or unsafe, we very strongly encourage you to err on the side of caution and to find another means of evacuation. - iii.
 If you need to participate in this program, check out NOLA Ready at ready.nola.gov/evacuate or Text EVACNOLA to 77295.
 If you sign up now, the City of New Orleans will text you when a mandatory evacuation order has been issued.